motchy869/Signal-Processing-Memorandum/README.md

 # Signal Processing Memorandum

 My note for signal processing.
-This may help some students and engineers.
+I hope this helps some students and engineers.

 ## How to compile this document